publiccodenet/about/activities/value-and-impact/all-press.md

 # All press and media mentions of the Foundation for Public Code

-Here's the complete list of all mentions of the Foundation for Public Code on 3rd party platforms.
+Here's the complete list of all mentions of the Foundation for Public Code on third party platforms.

 We're always happy to work with journalists  - just email us at <press@publiccode.net>.